Thinking about Rowing In College?

 Other schools have different but similar devices to support students if they choose to commit.
 Sometimes, it’s a matter of taking a recruiter’s word that admissions is likely – though likely letters and devices like them certainly make families feel safer in the admissions process.

-A Word on Figuring out Which College is
+A Word on Figuring out Which College is Right for You

 At Sparks, we specialize in ‘fitting’ student athletes with institutions and coaches who will appreciate their value set and be a good match for the students’ character development over the next four years.
 To do this, we spend some time with families and student athletes determining their value system and in which ways they would like to develop.